Why Qunol's CoQ10 is Better

 A better option is to choose a CoQ10 supplement that is both water and fat-soluble to ensure you reach therapeutic levels quickly and efficiently.

-Water-Soluble Qunol® CoQ10 is the Better Choice
+Water-Soluble Qunol® CoQ10 Supplements are the Better Choice

 Qunol® CoQ10 uses a unique tri-patented formulation that is 100% water and fat soluble, unlike regular1 CoQ10 that does not dissolve in water at all and often dissolves very poorly in fat.